FridayCandour/FridayCandour/README.md

 ## 🚀 Join My Journey

-If my work sparks something in you, let’s work together!
-Star my repos, share your feedback, or partner with me to reshape the future.
+If my work sparks something in you, support and Star the various repos, share your feedback, or contribute code with me to reshape the future.
 Your support drives innovation—.